-Nigeria starts to count votes as final ballots cast after delays
+Observers say several killed in Nigeria poll violence

 Atiku has said he would aim to double the size of the economy to $900 billion by 2025, if elected, but has for years been dogged by corruption accusations, which he denies.

+To be declared winner, the candidate with the most votes must have at least one quarter of the vote in two thirds of Nigeria’s 36 states and the capital.
+Otherwise there is a runoff.

-Reporting by Alexis Akwagyiram, Nneka Chile, Aaron Ross; Writing by James Macharia; Editing by Keith Weir
+Additional reporting by Alexis Akwagyiram, Nneka Chile, Aaron Ross and Camillus Eboh; Writing by James Macharia; Editing by Keith Weir